sidhu4u/Python-Programs/Basic_Programs/Readme.md

 pgm11) Program to print ASCII Value of a character

-pgm12) Python Program for Sum of squares of first n natural numbers
+pgm12) Python Program for Sum of

+    - n natural numbers
+    - squares of n natural numbers
+    - cube of n natural numbers

 pgm13) Python Program for cube sum of first n natural numbers